joshuajabbour/statamic-docs/content/pages/5.conditions/index.md

 {{ /collection:drinks }}
 ```

-Now Scotch will be in the list, and we can sleep soundly knowing that no whiskey was forgotten.
+Now Scotch Whisky will be in the list, and we can sleep soundly knowing that no whiskey was forgotten.

 If you want narrow your results further you can repeat conditions as many times as needed.